 14 Healthy New Year's Eve Party Appetizer Ideas

 1 of 16

 Surprisingly, deviled eggs won't play devil to your diet.
-“These party favorites are packed with high-quality protein, and you can get creative with them by adding healthy fat such as pesto or avocado into the mix,” says Registered Dietitian Karen Graham.
+“These party favorites are packed with high-quality protein, and you can get creative with them by adding healthy fat such as pesto or avocado into the mix,” says registered dietitian Karen Graham.
 Eggs can also help stave off snacking.
 "Focusing on appetizers that are protein-based can help prevent you from overindulging in food and drink," says Graham.

-Jessica Boone/Getty Images
+Photo Credit: Jessica Boone/Getty Images

-“Typical party appetizers like chips and dip and crackers are usually full of carbs, unhealthy fats and sodium,” warns Karen Graham, R.D.
+“Typical party appetizers like chips and dip and crackers are usually full of carbs, unhealthy fats and sodium,” warns Karen Graham, RD.
 Furthermore, they often lack protein.
 Graham says this can present a real problem for dieters.
 "Consuming carbs without protein can cause an increase in cravings and appetite."
 Three small turkey meatballs contain around 15 grams of protein.
 Consider disarming your appetite with a few turkey meatballs and marinara sauce before braving the rest of the appetizer table to nosh on less of the unhealthy fare.

 Related: A High-Protein Diet Induces Sustained Reductions in Appetite

 Instead of jalapeno poppers, chicken fingers, Buffalo wings and other fried snacks laden with fat and calories, add a plate of stuffed mushrooms to your New Year's Eve party spread.
 Containing nutrients like copper, potassium, and niacin, mushrooms add a boost of nutrition, especially when stuffed with other vegetables.
 For a tasty side that is easy on the scale and offers some healthy nutrients, sauté a mixture of onion, chopped mushroom stems, your favorite veggies and garlic.
 Mix with cottage or ricotta cheese and cracker crumbs and season to taste.
 Spoon this delectable combination into mushroom caps, top with a sprinkle of zesty cheese and bake until golden at 350 degrees.
 This savory snack will be a favorite with party guests.

 Raw and cooked vegetables can play understudy to the high-calorie, high-fat regular cast of New Year's party food characters.
-Breea Johnson, R.D. recommends mini grilled vegetable skewers as a healthy holiday dish.
+Breea Johnson, RD, recommends mini grilled vegetable skewers as a healthy holiday dish.
 Find the freshest veggies at your local grocer and create a nutritious combination with squash, tomatoes, zucchini, broccoli, onions, artichoke hearts and other favorites.
 Johnson suggests dressing up vegetable skewers with a small piece of fresh mozzarella cheese.
 If you choose to add meat, go for lean options such as grilled chicken.
-Include a tasty sauce such as a lemon scallion dip or one of the many soy-sauce-based ones.
+Include a tasty sauce such as a lemon scallion dip or one of the many soy sauce-based ones.
 Make sure to use light soy sauce to cut back on sodium.